-Submitted by Allison Nelson, M.D.
+Submitted by: Allison Nelson, M.D.

 Dr. Hayes: A hysterosalpingogram (HSG), also referred to as “the dye test” is a procedure performed in the x-ray department that gives your doctor valuable information about your fallopian tubes and uterus.
 For this test, a speculum is placed into the vagina allowing a thin, flexible catheter to be placed through the cervix.
-A small amount of contrast dye (liquid that looks white on x-ray images) is injected through the catheter to fill the uterine cavity and the fallopian tubes.
+A small amount of contrast dye (a liquid that looks white on x-ray images) is injected through the catheter to fill the uterine cavity and the fallopian tubes.
 If the dye spills out from the ends of the tubes this means that they are open.
 If it does not, it can diagnose tubal blockage.

 Dr Hayes: A saline sonohysterogram or “sonohyst” is a procedure performed in the doctor’s office using ultrasound to evaluate the uterus.
 This test gives your doctor a very good image of the uterine cavity where implantation of a pregnancy should occur.
 First, a speculum is placed into the vagina and a thin catheter is passed through the cervix.
-A vaginal ultrasound is then placed allowing your doctor to evaluate the uterus as it fills with a small amount of saline (salt water).
+A vaginal ultrasound is then placed allowing your doctor to evaluate the uterus as it fills with a small amount of saline (saltwater).
 This test is done to look for uterine polyps, fibroids, scarring, and uterine shape abnormalities using 3D ultrasound imaging.

 Until next time, be well!